 Contests were arranged among school children and other groups to see who could bring in the most dead bodies.
 Rats were trapped and flying bugs swatted with ideological fervour.
 There were no monetary payoffs for the contest winners but to be declared a “Hero of the Glorious Peoples' Revolution” was surely reward enough.

 Again, the slaughter was phenomenal.
-Numbers that are frequently quoted are that 1.5 billion rats were bumped off, and that 100 million kilograms (220 million pounds) of flies and 11 million kilograms (24 million pounds) of mosquitoes were killed.
-One has to cast are skeptical eye over those numbers, so perhaps it's sufficient to say the death toll was humongous.
+Frequently quoted numbers are that 1.5 billion rats were bumped off and that 100 million kilograms (220 million pounds) of flies and 11 million kilograms (24 million pounds) of mosquitoes were killed.
+One has to cast a skeptical eye over those numbers, so perhaps it's sufficient to say the death toll was humongous.

 Mother Nature Fights Back

 It turns out those pesky little sparrows on Mao's hit list didn't just eat grain; they dined on bugs too.